MobileNativeFoundation/rules_xcodeproj/docs/design/custom-xcode-schemes.md

 )
 ```

-The `xcode_schemes.scheme` function call defines a scheme with a user visible name of `Foo Module`.
+The `xcode_schemes.scheme` function call defines a scheme with a user visible
-It is configured to build `//Sources/Foo` and `//Tests/FooTests`.
-(Targets listed in the
+name of `Foo Module`.
+It is configured to build `//Sources/Foo` and
-test action and launch action are automatically added to the build action.)
-The scheme is also
+`//Tests/FooTests`.
+(Targets listed in the test action and launch action are
+automatically added to the build action.)
+The scheme is also configured to
-configured to execute the `//Tests/FooTests` target when testing is requested.
+execute the `//Tests/FooTests` target when testing is requested.

-The result of the function is wrapped in a `list` and passed to the `schemes` parameter of the
+The result of the function is wrapped in a `list` and passed to the `schemes`
-`xcodeproj` macro.
+parameter of the `xcodeproj` macro.

-### Specifying a Launch Target
+### Specifying a launch target

 Let's continue our example.
-We will add an `ios_application` and a `ios_ui_test` to the mix.
+We will add an `ios_application` and a `ios_ui_test`
+to the mix.

 ```python
 # Assumptions